mitsuhiko/platter/docs/customizing.rst

 for this is your application also wants to install some node-js modules into the virtualenv for instance.

-In this case you can provide a custom post-build script that is executed after the regular build and before packaging up.
+In this case you can provide a custom pre-build or post-build script that is executed before or after the regular build and before packaging up.
 It can add additional data to the archive and also emit commands that end up in the install script.

 The script needs to be executable and is invoked with some environment variables.
 The following environment variables exist: